czhang657/transfer-cleaning/README.md

 ## Project Status

-This repository accompanies an ongoing research project currently under submission.
+This repository accompanies a research project currently under submission.
 We welcome feedback and suggestions as we continue to improve the framework and expand its applications.